-- ComEd and PECO each have a favorable history of prior earnings and each has a long record of consistent dividend payments./46/ - .
-Applicants anticipate that ComEd's and PECO's cash flow after the Merger will not differ significantly from its pre-Merger cash flow and that earnings should remain stable post-Merger (even with the amortization of goodwill that will be necessary as a result of the merger).
+- .
+ComEd and PECO each have a favorable history of prior earnings and each has a long record of consistent dividend payments./46/ - Applicants anticipate that ComEd's and PECO's cash flow after the Merger will not differ significantly from its pre-Merger cash flow and that earnings should remain stable post-Merger (even with the amortization of goodwill that will be necessary as a result of the merger).
 Based on the anticipated dividend for Exelon and estimated earnings for 2001, dividends paid out of future earnings will reflect a dividend payout ratio of between 30% and 40 % of consolidated net income (calculated after the non-cash deductions required for amortization of goodwill).
-Exelon believes this payout ratio will be sufficient to pay Exelon's expected annual dividend of \$1.69 per share while retaining significant amounts of earnings to fund future growth in Exelon's business and provide additional equity cushion against future unforeseen events. - .
-The projected cash position of Exelon, ComEd and PECO after the Merger will be adequate to meet the obligations of each company and all these companies expect to have adequate cash to pay dividends in the amounts currently contemplated.
-The annual dividend requirement of Exelon, assuming a dividend of \$1.69 per share and the number of shares of common stock with will be issued in the Merger, is \$533 million.
-Exelon is expected to have free cash flow (cash from operations less capital expenditures and dividends) well in excess of the dividend requirement. - .
-The proposed dividend payments are in the public interest.
-ComEd and PECO are in sound financial condition as indicated by their credit ratings.
+Exelon believes this payout ratio will be sufficient to pay Exelon's expected annual dividend of \$1.69 per share while retaining significant amounts of earnings to fund future growth in Exelon's business and provide additional equity cushion against future unforeseen events. - The projected cash position of Exelon, ComEd and PECO after the Merger will be adequate to meet the obligations of each company and all these companies expect to have adequate cash to pay dividends in the amounts currently contemplated.
+The annual dividend requirement of Exelon, assuming a dividend of \$1.69 per share and the number of shares of common stock which will be issued in the Merger, is \$533 million.
+Exelon is expected to have free

-/46/ In recent years, ComEd's net income and common dividends and preferred dividends of subsidiary have been:
+46 In recent years, ComEd's net income and common dividends and preferred dividends of subsidiary have been:

-Year Net Income (Loss) (\$ millions) Dividends Paid (\$ millions)
+Year Year Net Income (Loss (\$ millions)

 1995 717 410

 1996 743 407

 1997 (773) 403

 1998 594 398

 1999 624 351